 Trust the Coxswain

 Brace yourself for metaphors.
-I like this story.

 Fun fact: in rowing there is a position known as the coxswain.
 Those who are rowing are going backwards--the only sport in which you race without seeing the finish line--except for the coxswain.
 He can see.
 He guides the others in the boat by calling out directions and having them adjust the steering.
 The crew doesn't question their coxswain, but put their trust in his ability to see the goal, everything around their boat, the other boats, and the efforts of the crew themselves.